ausdebating/constitution/constitution.md

     3. The provisions of the Interpretation Act 1987 apply to and in respect of this constitution in the same manner as those provisions would so apply if this constitution were an instrument made under the Act.

 <span id="membership"></span>
-## Membership
+## B. Membership
 <span id="membershipgenerally"></span>
 ### (2) Membership generally

 1. A person is eligible to be a member of the association if:
     1. the person is a natural person.
     2. the person is a member of a Debating Group recognised by the association, as defined in section

 2. A person is taken to be a member of the association if:
     1. person is a natural person, and